CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Our Method

-\paragraph{Architectural Modification} Standard diffusion models employ a U-Net architecture \cite{ho2020ddpm} to parameterize the denoising function.
-While the forward diffusion process operates in the high-dimensional ambient space, the U-Net processes information through a compressed latent space, with the bottleneck layer playing a central role in the model’s representational capacity.
+\paragraph{Architectural Modification} While the forward diffusion process operates in the high-dimensional ambient space, the U-Net processes information through a compressed latent space, with the bottleneck layer playing a central role in the model's representational capacity.
 Prior work has shown that this bottleneck encodes semantically meaningful features \cite{kwon2023diffusion}, making it a natural point for intervention.
-CORAL leverages this architectural structure by adding a small projection head $f_\phi$ (\textit{e.g.}, a fully-connected linear layer followed by a normalization layer) to the bottleneck output.
-This projection maps the latent representation of each sample into a normalized embedding space suitable for contrastive learning.
-During training, we apply a supervised contrastive loss on these embeddings to encourage class-wise separation.
+CORAL leverages this insight by adding a small projection head $f_\phi$,\textit{e.g.} a fully-connected linear layer followed by a normalization layer, to the bottleneck output.

+CORAL builds on established principles of contrastive representation learning, where projection heads have been shown to capture task-related information more effectively than direct feature space constraints \cite{chen2020projectionhead,xue2024ph}.
+The projection head serves two critical functions: (1) it decouples the contrastive objective from the main diffusion features, allowing the model to learn class-discriminative embeddings in an auxiliary space while the bottleneck continues to serve the generative objective \cite{chen2020projectionhead}, and (2) it preserves intraclass diversity by preventing the contrastive loss from directly collapsing intraclass variations in the bottleneck representations \cite{xue2024ph}.
+This complementary structure allows both the diffusion and contrastive objectives to improve simultaneously.

+During training, we apply a supervised contrastive loss on the projected embeddings to encourage class-wise separation while the main bottleneck features continue to serve the diffusion objective.
+Once trained, the U-Net bottleneck has learned to produce well-separated class-specific features, and the projection head is no longer needed.
+This design ensures that CORAL adds zero computational overhead during sampling and remains fully compatible with standard diffusion sampling procedures.
+The learned structure in the bottleneck representations persists and guides generation without requiring the auxiliary projection network.

+Table~\ref{tab:performance} in Appendix~\ref{app:additional} demonstrates that CORAL's latent space intervention consistently outperforms ambient space approaches in the style of DiffROP~\cite{yan2024overopt}.
+Ambient-space approaches enforce separation on already generated outputs, which can reduce intraclass diversity by imposing constraints post-hoc.
+In contrast, CORAL learns inherently separated representations at the compressed bottleneck layer where class overlap occurs during the generative process itself.

 \paragraph{Training Objective} The overall training objective for CORAL augments the standard diffusion loss with a contrastive alignment term applied to the projected latent representations to obtain